Vim Motions

 Description

-This plugin has not been manually reviewed by Obsidian staff.
-Enhances Obsidian's Vim mode with Markdown-aware text objects, structural navigation, workspace keyboard control, and a polished Neovim-native experience.
+Enhances Obsidian's built-in Vim mode with Markdown-aware text objects, structural navigation, workspace keyboard control, and a polished Neovim-native experience.

 Reviews